-Each engineering school has a list of classes that must be completed at Hendrix before admission to the 3/2 engineering program.
+Each engineering school has a list of classes that must be completed at Hendrix before admission to the Dual Degree engineering program.
 The list of classes is usually dependent on the type of engineering.
-These lists are here:
+Please see the links to each school for the most current list of classes.